 Japanese beetles are invasive pests originally from Asia.
 With few natural checks in the United States, these devastating insects have steadily expanded their range across the country.
 In their larval stage, Japanese beetles are highly destructive lawn grubs that feed on grass roots and destroy turf.
 Adult beetles emerge from the soil in late spring and early summer.
 For the next four to six weeks, roses and other plants are subject to intense damage as beetles feast and emit signals inviting others to join them.4,5

-Effective pest control is fast and simple with time-proven insecticides from Sevin® brand.
-Sevin® Insect Killer in ready-to-use, concentrate and ready-to-spray liquids kills and controls common rose pests and hundreds of other garden pests, including ants and other nuisance pests attracted by honeydew.
-Tough on aphids and beetles, but gentle on gardens, these highly effective insecticides keep on working to protect your roses for up to three months.
-Sevin® Insect Killer Granules even takes control over lawn grubs from rose pests, too.
+Effective pest control is fast and simple with trusted insecticides from Sevin brand.
+Sevin Insect Killer Concentrate and Sevin Insect Killer Ready to Spray liquids kill and control common rose pests and hundreds of other garden pests, including ants and other nuisance pests attracted by honeydew.
+Tough on aphids and beetles but gentle on gardens, these highly effective insecticides kill listed pests by contact and then keep on working to protect your roses for up to three months.+ Sevin Insect Killer Lawn Granules even take control over lawn grubs from rose pests, too.

-With trusted products from the Sevin® brand line of insecticides, you can feel confident about handling rose pests and pest control — and get back to watching your roses fulfill their potential.
-GardenTech® brands and the GardenTech blog are here to help you grow and enjoy beautiful roses and healthy, productive gardens.
+With products from the Sevin brand line of insecticides, you can feel confident about handling rose pests and pest control — and get back to watching your roses fulfill their potential.
+GardenTech brands and the GardenTech blog are here to help you grow and enjoy beautiful roses and healthy, productive gardens.

 Always read product labels thoroughly and follow instructions carefully.

 Sevin is a registered trademark of Tessenderlo Kerley, Inc.